ruoqizhang0/ruoqizhang0/README.md

 ### About me

-I am a computational and applied mathematician interested in using mathematical modeling, optimization, and scientific computing to study complex physical systems.
+I interested in using mathematical modeling, optimization, and scientific computing to study complex physical systems.

 My work focuses on: